larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 2. Fiendish Necromancy overwhelmingly leads to the creation of an undead creature that is weaker than the necromancer raising it. , This new method can allow for bodies of varying strength and skill to be preserved to some degree and reanimated by a caster of minimally sufficient skill, regardless of the overall strength of the reanimated body.
 3. Undead raised by Fiendish means had little to none of their abilities they possessed while alive, unless raised by significantly powerful necromantic means.
 This method can allow for some skill and ability previously possessed by the body to be retained, though death does appear to diminish the overall ability the individual once possessed while alive.
 4. Undead created by calling upon the Fiends of the Dark Nether seem to have an extremely limited duration that they can function before they are unable to continue acting according to the will of the caster.
 Bodies reanimated using this newly developed method do not crumble or otherwise become unusable at the conclusion of the spell.
 Additionally, the duration of their ability to stay animated and under the control of the necromancer is significantly longer than previous known animation spells.
 5. Animated Undead are also beholden to the master that raised them, though other powerful undead may also be able to control them.
 Bodies reanimated using this new method are not rendered unusable upon the conclusion of the spell.
-When the animation magic expires, or if the undead corpse is reduced to 0 body, the corpse should be brought back to the Necromancer’s Guild of Varos, where it will be made ready to be animated again.
+When the animation magic expires, or if the undead corpse is reduced to 0 body, the corpse should be brought back to the Necromancer's Guild of Varos, where it will be made ready to be animated again.

 ## Reanimation Process:

 ---
-In order for a body to be suitable for reanimation, it has been mentioned it must undergo several steps to be suitable for use following an individual’s final death:
+In order for a body to be suitable for reanimation, it has been mentioned it must undergo several steps to be suitable for use following an individual's final death:

 ### Preparation:

 1. Prior to death, an individual must give their **uncoerced** consent that their body may be utilized following their final death.
 This process is handled via a signed contract that the individual may cancel at any time should they find they have a change of heart or other circumstances arise.
-All contracts will be kept on file within the Necromancer’s Guild, specifying the duration of time the body will be maintained until its final burial, and any wishes of the individual in regards to their remains following the conclusion of their contract.
+All contracts will be kept on file within the Necromancer's Guild, specifying the duration of time the body will be maintained until its final burial, and any wishes of the individual in regards to their remains following the conclusion of their contract.

    Further steps in the process ensure that unwillingness or coercion on behalf of the individual will clash with the magics that allow for reanimation and the body will not animate.
 This is to ensure that EVERY body employed in this manner were willing volunteers.

-2. The living individual is subject to a specialized ritual that creates a unique magic circle that acts as a “signature” or imprint of the individual’s Spirit.
+2. The living individual is subject to a specialized ritual that creates a unique magic circle that acts as a “signature” or imprint of the individual's Spirit.
 This imprint contains the sum of their skills and abilities and allows the body and caster to utilize those abilities

    even after their death.
 This circle is sealed and kept on record with their contract, but is unable to be used until the individual endures their final death, as it is only compatible with their body bearing no tethered Spirit.

-3. Upon the individual’s permanent death, the created magic circle is affixed permanently to the body to act as a conduit for the eventual link between the body and caster during the process or reanimation.
+3. Upon the individual's permanent death, the created magic circle is affixed permanently to the body to act as a conduit for the eventual link between the body and caster during the process or reanimation.
 The body is treated to ensure the progression of decay is prevented, though it is possible that during the process of imprinting the body may be deemed more suitable to undergo a period of decomposition for one reason or another, prior to its first reanimation.

 ### Reanimation:

-Only individuals granted a license to practice Necromancy by the Necromancer’s Guild of Varos are allowed access to these prepared bodies, though they are available at any time for members who remain in good standing with the Guild and Kingdom.
+Only individuals granted a license to practice Necromancy by the Necromancer's Guild of Varos are allowed access to these prepared bodies, though they are available at any time for members who remain in good standing with the Guild and Kingdom.

-Members may select from any available body and will place a deposit on hold with the Guild to be returned when the body is returned at the end of the reanimation period. **Failure to return the body for <span style="text-decoration:underline;">any</span> reason will result in a forfeiture of the deposit. **All funds go toward the continued maintenance of the bodies in the Guild’s care, preparation of incoming bodies, and funerary services for the bodies at the conclusion of their contract.
+Members may select from any available body and will place a deposit on hold with the Guild to be returned when the body is returned at the end of the reanimation period. **Failure to return the body for <span style="text-decoration:underline;">any</span> reason will result in a forfeiture of the deposit. **All funds go toward the continued maintenance of the bodies in the Guild's care, preparation of incoming bodies, and funerary services for the bodies at the conclusion of their contract.

 Members will be presented with information relevant to each body to assist in their decision to select one suitable for their current needs.
 Once a selection is made, the caster must perform a short ritual which includes the phrase, _“Empty Vessel, Arise Once More and Serve Me.”_

-Should the body be properly prepared, the circle will activate and the body will reanimate and follow the caster’s commands. casters will gain an innate knowledge of all of the body’s abilities upon the establishment of the link.
+Should the body be properly prepared, the circle will activate and the body will reanimate and follow the caster's commands. casters will gain an innate knowledge of all of the body's abilities upon the establishment of the link.

 Reanimated bodies will follow short, simple commands such as: